 Big Bear Lake, California

 Just under 100 miles east of Los Angeles, Big Bear Lake has been home to a massive Oktoberfest event since 1971.
-Running on weekends only through Oct.
+Running on every weekend between Sept.
+9 until Oct.
 28, this seven-week festival should be on your list of must-dos.
-Each Saturday the party rolls on noon to midnight, while each Sunday takes a more family-friendly vibe, featuring kids’ contests and activities—plus, free admission for children under age 12.
+Each Saturday, the party runs noon to midnight, while each Sunday takes a more family-friendly vibe, featuring kids’ contests and activities—plus, free admission for children under age 12.

-Oktoberfest Zinzinatti is America's largest with 500,000 attending and 2017 marks its 41st year.
+Oktoberfest Zinzinatti is America's largest with 500,000 attending and 2018 marks its 42nd year.
 Rock stars, movie stars and professional athletes have acted as grand marshal, including the Crown Prince of Bavaria who led 48,000 in the Chicken Dance, setting a world record for largest group dance in 1994.
 Running Sept.
-15-17, Cincinnati Bengals A.J.
-Green and Andy Dalton will lead the Chicken Dance on Sept.
-17. Oktoberfest Zinzinnati will be held on 2nd and 3rd Streets, between Elm and Walnut in downtown Cincinnati beginning with the Running of the Wieners.
+21-23, Oktoberfest Zinzinnati will be held on 2nd and 3rd Streets, between Elm and Walnut in downtown Cincinnati beginning with the Running of the Wieners.

 Situated in a mountain valley roughly 90 miles northeast of Atlanta, the quaint Helen, Georgia, is reminiscent of a Bavarian mountain village.
 In 1969, three local businessmen sought to make the town more enticing to travelers passing through toward the mountains.
 By fall of that year, the Bavarian makeover was complete, and the town had gone from a dying lumber town to the third most visited city in the state.
-Now the town plays host to the country’s longest-running Oktoberfest, a 47-year-old tradition with all the German beer, bands and polka dancing you can handle.
-It will take place in the Helen Festhalle beginning through Oct.
-29.
+Now the town plays host to the country’s longest-running Oktoberfest, a 48-year-old tradition with all the German beer, bands and polka dancing you can handle.
+It will take place in the Helen Festhalle Sept.
+6 through Oct.
+28.

 The history of this mountain town nearly echoes that of the Southern city of Helen, Ga.
 Known as Icicle Flats in the late 19th century, the town was a booming center for the logging and sawmill business, but was driven to near extinction when the railroad moved out of town and business declined.
 In the early 1960s, town leaders banded together and completely remodeled the town into a Bavarian village, complete with a series of festivals, including Oktoberfest.
 This town’s festival runs the last weekend in September and first two weekends in October, with a keg-tapping ceremony each Saturday at 1 pm, musical groups, arts and crafts and, of course, plenty of beer and bratwurst.